 Best in the World: Portugieser wines made in Plešivica!

-Three Croatian wineries from Plešivica were declared the best in the world thanks to wines produced by the Portugieser grape variety.
+Three Croatian wineries from Plešivica were declared the best in the world thanks to wines produced from the Portugieser grape variety.
 It was decided on the competition Portugieser Du Monde which was held in Pécs, Hungary last month.

 Portugieser Du Monde is a festival that gathers dozens of prestigious international wine judges, about 100 wines from almost every wine producing country in Central Europe and it’s the only international competition for Portugieser.
 This fruitful, early-ripening grape yields mild, light, easy to enjoy wines and anyone who wants to glorify this variety comes to Pécs in April every year to witnesses the announcement of the best ones.

-The winemakers had entered with young Portugiesers from the previous years, older vintages of Portugiesers and blends including at least 50% Portugieser.
-Also, from 2016 there is a new category that includes specialities made from Portugieser, so wineries with white wines, rosée wines and sparkling wines were eligible to enter the competition too.
+The winemakers entered with young Portugiesers from the previous years, older vintages of Portugiesers and blends including at least 50% Portugieser.
+Also, from 2016, there is a new category that includes specialities made from Portugieser, so wineries with white wines, rosée wines and sparkling wines were eligible to enter the competition too.